 As for particular phrasing, Shankar recommends a few jumping-off points: “I’m looking to become an expert in XYZ,” or “I’m looking to deepen my skills in such and such area,” maybe even, “I see myself in a leadership role in this particular space, and for me to get there, I’m hoping to learn A, B and C skills along the way.”

 “It’s a mix of humility combined with ambition that makes for an excellent answer to that question,” Shankar added.

-Malecha recently asked a candidate what his goals were.
-His answer impressed her.
+Malecha recalls asking a candidate what his goals were and being impressed by his answer.

 The candidate said in the next five to 10 years he hoped to work in venture capital directly.
 But in order to get there, he first needed to better understand the inner workings of successful companies — how they acquire customers, monetize, things like that — so he could best advise them.